 I would (and still do) run those practice stages 5 to 10 times a day.
 After developing par-times for stages, I like to run the correct par-time for 100% hits, this gets me in the habit of calling every shot instead of shooting to a time standard.
 This builds confidence and allows me to maintain accuracy when going full speed.
 I’ll mix in a warp-speed run about 1 out of 10 to stretch my abilities and see if I can call every shot at full speed.

 If you have a decent selection of targets, the only limitation to practicing with airsoft is your imagination.
-You can set up entire stages with high round counts and lot’s of movement, short standards-type courses, or anything in between.
-Again nothing against dry-fire, but I read articles saying things like “you can practice moving and shooting, fast target acquisitions, transitions, etc. with dry-fire” but with dry-fire you are really guessing if you are doing things right because there is no confirmation.
+You can set up entire stages with high round counts and lots of movement, short standards-type courses, or anything in between.
+Again nothing against dry-fire, but I read articles saying things like “you can practice moving and shooting, fast target acquisitions, transitions, etc. with dry-fire” but with dry-fire, you are really guessing if you are doing things right because there is no confirmation.
 With airsoft practice on Tactrainers targets, you aren’t guessing…you are actually moving and shooting, hitting things (or not) and getting solid confirmation of whether your techniques are working or not.

-To summarize, the only skills that hold up under pressure and speed are sub-conscious skills, and sub-concsious skills (especially sight focus and trigger control) are only earned through ridiculously high numbers of repetitions.
-Although there is no substitute for match experience, as far practice goes I think you will get a lot more skill for your money overall by practicing with airsoft than any other method.
+To summarize, the only skills that hold up under pressure and speed are sub-conscious skills, and sub-conscious skills (especially sight focus and trigger control) are only earned through ridiculously high numbers of repetitions.
+Although there is no substitute for match experience, as far as practice goes, you will get a lot more skill for your money overall by practicing with airsoft than any other method.
 Don’t misunderstand, I know dry-fire is worthwhile as well and I still combine mag-change practice with dry-fire.
 Live-fire is the only way to truly develop recoil/muzzle flip management, but recoil management is just one piece of the puzzle.
-Most people don’t have a live-fire range in their back yard and couldn’t afford enough ammo even if they did, that’s why for most people having a good airsoft set-up with a decent selection of targets will be the best way to get sufficient trigger time to develop the sub-conscious skills to take your shooting to the next level.
+Most people don’t have a live-fire range in their backyard and couldn’t afford enough ammo even if they did, that’s why for most people having a good airsoft set-up with a decent selection of targets will be the best way to get sufficient trigger time to develop the sub-conscious skills to take your shooting to the next level.
 It has worked for me and it will work for you too if you’re willing to put in the time and effort to get started.